Assam: Hundreds of voters stranded after six trains cancelled

 Another such person was Saleh Ahmed, who was unable to travel from Guwahati to Karimganj to vote.
 “I find myself stranded in Guwahati, deeply disappointed that I'm unable to participate in the Lok Sabha election,” he said.
 “This situation underscores the neglect of the Lumding to Badarpur Railway route in terms of development.
 The urgent necessity for a double line on this route cannot be overstated.”

-Ahmed said that a large number of people were stranded due to the disruption in train services and were thus prevented from exercising their right to vote.
+Ahmed said that a large number of passengers were stranded due to the disruption in train services and were thus prevented from exercising their right to vote.

-Sabyasachi De, Chief Public Relations Officer of the Northeastern Frontier Railway, confirmed that trains had been cancelled, but didn't reveal the number of passengers who had bookings on the trains.
+Sabyasachi De, the chief public relations officer of the Northeastern Frontier Railway, had confirmed that trains had been cancelled, but did not reveal the number of passengers who had bookings on the trains.

+Later in the day, De said that the track section was restored for train operations at 1:59 pm and the first train had crossed at 3:56 pm.